Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnSpectating(spectator, target, is_you)`

 ## `OnStopSpectating`

-### Description

-Called when some player in the session has stopped spectating another player.
+`Called when some player in the session has stopped spectating another player.`

 | Argument  | Type           | Description                      |
 | --------- | -------------- | -------------------------------- |